 Before you start mapping out plans for building a website you need to define what you’re hoping to achieve, do you want artists to come to your site and buy beats from you?
 Do you want to create a fan base and sell merchandise?
 Or do you want to teach an instrument and to learners in your hometown?

-It doesn’t matter what your goals are or what you build your business around, having an actionable plan to get what your selling In front of an audience is going to buy should be your number one priority.
+It doesn’t matter what your goals are or what you build your business around, having an actionable plan to get what you are selling In front of an audience that is going to buy should be your number one priority.